 Positive reinforcement is a powerful tool for training your dog.
 It involves rewarding your dog for good behavior with treats, toys, or praise.

 This encourages your dog to repeat the behavior in the future.
 For example, if you want to teach your dog to come when called, start by calling its name and rewarding it with a treat when it comes to you.
 Over time, your dog will learn that coming when called is a good thing.
+Similarly, consistent rewards for proper behavior, such as going outside to potty, are essential when learning how to potty train a puppy.

 House training is an important part of dog training.
 To get started, establish a routine for your dog that includes regular feeding times and potty breaks.